 4. Octopus Hook

 Octopus hooks have a curved shank which is on the short side.
 They are primarily used when bait fishing.
 Due to their short nature, they have a very low weight when compared to the other options.
+They are also called a J Hook.

 Low hook weight and smaller size.
 Octopus hooks present the bait more naturally as there will be less steel visible.